NishthaCh/Color_detection/README.md

 ### The Dataset
 Colors are made up of 3 primary colors; red, green, and blue and I used a dataset that contains RGB values with their corresponding names.
 The CSV file that I used for the dataset is named as "colors.csv".
 The colors.csv file includes 865 color names along with their RGB and hex values.

+### Steps
+1.)
+Used three files to build the application:
+    (a) Color_detection.py – main code of the project (b) Colorpic.jpg – sample image for experimenting (c) Colors.csv – a file that contains our dataset

+2.)